damianoneill/healthbot/docs/bulk-provisioning.md

 Use "h7t [command] --help" for more information about a command.
 ```

-> The tool can generate bash completion script, see the completion sub-commands help for instructions.
+> The tool can generate a bash completion script, see the completion sub-commands' help for instructions.

 You can see some top-level flags are used to identify the Healthbot installation that you are working against, specifically;